2024 has been a busy year! Scroll down to see what we have been up to each month!

 The MHLeC project is the only project out of 47 under the African Academy of Sciences ARISE scheme being conducted in Malawi and the only one focusing on mental health.

 Two members of the MHLeC team (Dr Sandra Jumbe and Mrs Gloria Chirwa) travelled to Leeds, United Kingdom to attend the New Research Directions in Global Mental Health: Worldwide Universities Network (WUN) Symposium.
-They were among a select group of world leading researchers from 14 countries chosen to present their research work.

 On 3rd April, the MHLeC team conducted their 3rd mental health stakeholders workshop in Lilongwe, hosted by Dr Ndumanene Silungwe and his amazing team at St John of God Hospital with a group of mental health practitioners, users, advocates and community leaders.